danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ### Browser Driver

-Cucumber itself is agnostic about how your tests interact with the browser - it just runs your scenarios and delegates the actual browser automation to whatever tool you choose.
+Cucumber itself is agnostic about how your tests interact with the browser - it runs your scenarios and delegates the actual browser automation to whatever tool you choose.
 In Rails projects, a popular choice is [Capybara](https://github.com/teamcapybara/capybara), which provides a unified API for driving different browser engines.

 Here, we configure Capybara to use [Cuprite](https://github.com/rubycdp/cuprite), a pure Ruby driver for Capybara.
 The configuration below sets Cuprite as the default driver for both regular and JavaScript-enabled tests.
 It enables headless mode by default, sets a large window size for consistent screenshots, and includes a Docker-friendly option.